Explorers 2022-2023

 Angel Ornaments

 Girl’s made several angel ornament each, a small one to keep, and larger ones for the next Christmas Craft Bazaar.
-Made with wooden peg dolls and wooden a heart (thanks to one of the Dads who cut out all the wooden hearts for us!), felt wings, a tinsel halo, and ribbon for hanging.
+Made with wooden peg dolls and wooden a heart (thanks to one of the Dads who cut out all the tiny wooden hearts for us!), felt wings, a tinsel halo, and ribbon for hanging.

 No meetings on Dec.
 26/2022